-The goal of this program is to foster greater understanding of the connection and safeguarding practices between the land, environment and Indigenous cultural heritage, including Indigenous languages.
-This program is funded by Indigenous Services Canada.
+The goal of this program is to foster a greater understanding of the connection and safeguarding practices between the land, environment and Indigenous cultural heritage.

 This funding program is for organizations in B.C. with a mandate or a focus that includes Indigenous heritage.
-This can include First Nations bands and tribal councils, First Nations schools, daycares and adult education centres and not-for-profit societies registered in B.C. that are in good standing and with more than half of the directors identifying as Indigenous.
+This can include First Nations bands and tribal councils, First Nations schools, daycares and adult education centres, collectives of three or more First Nations people from a B.C.
+First Nation, and not-for-profit societies registered in B.C. that are in good standing and with more than half of the directors identifying as First Nations.

 We are here to help!